Monday, August 1, 2016

 When I was just a kid we had this pond in my neighborhood.
 The wide assortment of creatures that lived within it could literally keep us busy for an entire summer: polliwogs and frogs and minnows galore.
 The surrounding woods were filled with chipmunks and birds and squirrels and such.
 I have no idea how many summers I spent there, but I know that it all came to a halt when my mom left my dad.
 But up until then, it was an integral part of the memories of my youth.

 Now, if you think the pond was a thing of beauty in the summer, the winter was even better.
-We almost could not wait for it to get cold enough for the warm summer water to begin to turn into ice.
-As summer faded into fall, with the changing of the leaves: browns and oranges, burnt reds and golds, came the promise of winter.
-And…the Ice.
-Out eventually came our mittens and galoshes and along with them our heavy coats and long winter scarves.
-All signs that the Ice would soon come.
+We couldn't wait for it to get cold enough for the warm summer water to begin to turn into ice.
+As summer faded into fall, with the changing of the leaves, browns and oranges, burnt reds and golds; came the promise of winter.
+And…The Ice.
+Out eventually came our mittens and galoshes, and along with them, our heavy coats and long winter scarves.
+All signs that The Ice would soon come.

 The pond was on some land that my best friend’s family owned and every morning, with our breath turning to vapor, we would meet on the edge of the pond to see if it was frozen.
 We had been well warned.
 It was not just the top that needed to be solid, but the entire depth of the pond before it was safe to skate upon.
 And so we waited.
 Every morning like clockwork I would climb into my boots, mittens, and coat and head down to the pond to meet my best friend and her brother.
 Often, if it was Saturday, my friend and I would just sit on the edge and stare.
 No words were needed.
 We both knew what we wanted.
 We both knew it was just a matter of time.